Workflow diagrams are the foundation of business reform. So, what is the system necessary for the maintenance of Workflow diagram?

 “In fact, there are no rules” is fatal.

 Because there is no subject to draw.
 The Workflow you are going to draw seems like ‘a horse’ or like ‘a car’, or like ‘a temple’.
-You can’t draw a picture of something you don’t know how it looks like.
+You can’t draw a picture of something when you don’t know what it looks like.

 Can a business be done without a Workflow (rule)?
-Yes, it can.
+Well, yes, it can.
 All I can say is that humans are just amazing…

 3-2.
 Wondering about the granularity of the process

-“Wondering about the granularity of the process” should be let to the experts.
+“Wondering about the granularity of the process” is a phrase that should be spoken by the experts.

 3-3.
 Wondering about the range of exceptions

 Here also, as a principle, those exceptions that occur rarely should be omitted.
 There will be no end if you try to draw all the exception handling that occur rarely.
 And the more you do it, the harder it will be to see the whole.
-On the other hand even as I say this, for important businesses, there is a way to think about contingency plans (contingency procedures).
-Even if they rarely occur, when they do, you would want to switch them as soon as possible.
+On the other hand even as I say this, for important businesses, there is a way to think about contingency plans or procedures.
+Even if they rarely occur, when they do, you would want to address them as soon as possible.

-4. The way to draw a “Workflow chart”
+4. The way to draw a “Workflow diagram”

-The Workflow chart must be easily maintained.
-The Workflow chart must be convenient for everyone who uses it.
-The Workflow chart must have a good effect for the company.
+The Workflow diagram must be easily maintained, it must be convenient for everyone who uses it, and it must have a good effect on the company.

 4-1.
 Changes in the sophistication of IT tools